ueberdosis/tiptap/docs/src/docPages/overview/upgrade-guide.md

 * Well-tested code base

 ## Upgrading from 1.x to 2.x
-The new API will look pretty familiar too you, but there are a ton of changes though.
+The new API will look pretty familiar to you, but there are a ton of changes though.
 To make the upgrade a little bit easier, here is everything you need to know:

 ### Uninstall tiptap 1.x
 The whole package structure has changed, we even moved to another npm namespace, so you’ll need to remove the old version entirely before upgrading to tiptap 2.